waltertaya/alx-backend/0x02-i18n/README.md

 ## Submission

-- Ensure all code is documented.
+- All code is documented.
-- Make sure all functions and methods are type-annotated.
+- All functions and methods are type-annotated.
-- Test your application thoroughly.
+- Test application thoroughly.
-- Request a manual QA review when done.

 ## Repository